AtesComp/pyOBDA/README.md

 #### Configuration Items

-pyOBDA uses a configuration file to manage it connection and operation.
+pyOBDA uses a configuration file to manage its connection and operation.

 The OBD II configuration items are: